Thursday, July 24, 2014

 of No-Till Crops

 Every other year the University of Tennessee Institute of Agriculture hosts the largest conservation tillage event in the nation, the Milan No-Till Crop Production Field Day.
-2012 is the year for the 27th No-Till Field Day.
-It takes place at the UT AgResearch and Education Center at Milan on Thursday, July 26.
+The 28th No-Till Field Day takes place at the UT AgResearch and Education Center at Milan on Thursday, July 24, 2014.

 "The Milan No-Till Field Day features some of the brightest minds in agricultural research," says Dr. Blake Brown, director, UT AgResearch and Education Center at Milan.
 "We think producers can greatly benefit from the research findings that will be presented on these tours, whether it be through increasing production, reducing expenses or improving marketing skills."

 The final tours of the day will begin at 1:00 p.m.
 Most tours may be completed in 1 hour and 30 minutes, so arrive early if you want to attend multiple tours.
 Between tours, guests are encouraged to visit the extensive industry/educational trade show, or cool off by exploring the West Tennessee Agricultural Museum.

 The Milan No-Till Crop Production Field Day is a free event.
 It began in 1981 and has been attended by visitors from around the world.
 The AgResearch and Education Center at Milan is known as the birthplace of Tennessee no-till.

 For more information contact the Research and Education Center at Milan:

 or email: firstname.lastname@example.org